 We believe engagement has a greater capacity to deliver positive change than broad-based industry exclusions.
 However, we will continue to evaluate how we can make the most positive impact in activities with the potential to cause harm and will adjust our excluded categories if we deem this most effective.
-Production or sale of anti personnel land mines that are not compliant with the Anti-Personnel Mines Prohibition Act 1998.

-Production, design, testing, assembly, or refurbishment of nuclear explosive devices.

-Production or development of cluster munitions.

-Companies involved in the manufacture of civilian automatic and semi-automatic firearms, magazines or parts.

-Manufacture of tobacco and alternative tobacco products.

-Manufacture of recreational cannabis products.
+- Production or sale of anti personnel land mines that are not compliant with the Anti-Personnel Mines Prohibition Act 1998. - Production, design, testing, assembly, or refurbishment of nuclear explosive devices. - Production or development of cluster munitions. - Companies involved in the manufacture of civilian automatic and semi-automatic firearms, magazines or parts. - X Processing of whale meat. - Manufacture of tobacco and alternative tobacco products. - (X) Manufacture of recreational cannabis products.

-Our Assurance Processes

-We monitor our adherence to our Sustainability Strategy via regular checks and reporting.